i2p/i2p.i2p/launchers/macosx/README.md

 More code will be merged in, it's just a f* mess which Meeh needs to clean up and move into repo.

+`./fullBuild.sh` triggers Ant jobs and prepare the base.zip, as well as starting the ninja build.